Paul Harrison (American football coach, born c. 1949): Early life and education

 Harrison was born in 1949 in Middleborough, Massachusetts.
 He was the son of Paul and Winona Harrison.
 He attended and graduated from Andover Institute of Business with an Associate degree, Unity College with a Bachelor's degree in science, and Suffolk University for his Master's degree.

 Coaching career

 Football

 Until 1983, Harrison coached high school football for Middleborough High School.

 In 1984, Harrison coached Dennis-Yarmouth Regional High School.

-In 1985, Harrison was hired by UMass Dartmouth to be the team's first head coach in program history.
-For the first three seasons he lead the team as it was only a club team.
+In 1985, Harrison was hired by Southeastern Massachusetts to be the team's first head coach in program history.
+For the first three seasons he led the team as it was only a club team.
 In 1988, the team's first non-club season, he led them to a 5–4 record with their first win ever coming against Western New England 23–15.
 The following season would be his last with the team as they went 2–7.

 In 2017, Harrison returned to UMass Dartmouth as a volunteer assistant coach.